 A new way to lose weight?
-Study shows that changes to gut microbiota may play role in weight lossMarch 27th, 2013 in Medications /
+Study shows that changes to gut microbiota may play role in weight lossMarch 27, 2013 in Medicine & Health / Medications

 Scientists at Harvard may have new hope for anyone who's tried to fight the battle of the bulge.
 New research, conducted in collaboration with researchers at Massachusetts General Hospital, has found that the gut microbes of mice undergo drastic changes following gastric bypass surgery.
 Transfer of these microbes into sterile mice resulted in rapid weight loss.
 The study is described in a March 27 paper in Science Translational Medicine.